Why Truck Drivers Are Leaving—and How to Keep Them

 Solution:

 Invest in wellness programs and ensure trucks are equipped with modern safety features.
 Regular maintenance checks and driver safety training can further enhance confidence and reduce risks.
+There are also trucking-focused safety tech on the market that can target specific safety issues.

 7. Lack of Respect and Recognition